hoooknew/pancake-spotify-player/README.md

 - [x] refactor the main window into user controls to improve readability.

 - [x] use routed commands instead of click events
-  - [ ] disable the buttons while waiting on a state refresh from the server
+  - [x] disable the buttons while waiting on a state refresh from the server
+  - [ ] get each command to retry a status refresh if the expected state doesn't return

 - [ ] handle `APITooManyRequestsException`